False prophets and prophecies in the world and the church

 - Edgar Cayce's readings clearly said the earth's poles would shift in 1998.

-- Gordon Michael Scallion along with a lot of Scallion clones said that the Western part of the United States would be underwater within a few years (this was said almost two decades ago).
+- Gordon Michael Scallion along with a lot of Scallion clones said that the Western part of the United States would be underwater within a few years (this was said two decades ago).
 He and others even drew maps of the new world.

 - Jean Dixon in one of her first books said there would be nuclear war between the U.S. and Russia in 1988.